 Expectant mothers have so much on their minds.
 There’s the excitement of meeting your soon to be baby, preparing for motherhood, preparing for birth, and of course, everything associated with growing a healthy baby.
 Pregnant women are constantly considering the up and downsides of every food for their little one growing inside them.
 Which is normal!
 There is a lot to consider.

-Collagen-rich foods are especially important for meeting your daily nutrient requirements for proper health of both you and your baby.
+Collagen-rich foods are especially important for meeting your daily nutrient requirements for proper health of both you and your growing baby.
 Collagen is the most abundant protein in your body and glycine is the most abundant amino acid in collagen.
 Collagen is made by combining glycine and another amino acid proline with the help of vitamin C!

 Glycine is an amino acid (the building blocks of protein) that becomes conditionally essential during pregnancy which means prior to being pregnant your body could make enough on its own, but now you have to obtain it through food in order to have adequate amounts for you and baby.